Blaine Robison, M.A.

 This is the fourth mention of the anonymous "beloved disciple" (first in 13:23), but apparently Yeshua's closest disciple and the eyewitness who wrote this book (cf. 19:26; 20:2; 21:20).
 While the name of the "beloved disciple" is never stated, the unanimous opinion of commentators is that it refers to John the apostle.
 There is no implication that Yeshua did not love the rest of his disciples (see 13:1; 15:9, 12; 17:23).
 There were others of whom it was said that Yeshua loved: Lazarus (11:3) and Miriam and Martha (11:5). said: Grk. legō, pres.
 See verse 2 above. to Peter: See verse 2 above.

 It is: Grk. eimi, pres.
 See verse 2 above. the Lord: Grk. kurios may mean either (1) one in control through possession, and therefore owner or master; or (2) one esteemed for authority or high status, thus lord or master.
-In the LXX kurios occurs over 9,000 times, the great majority to translate Heb. words for God, principally the name YHVH.
+In the LXX kurios occurs over 9,000 times, the great majority of times to replace Heb.
+YHVH.
 Kurios also occurs a number of times to identify men of higher rank to whom respect is owed (DNTT 2:511).
 Kurios is the principal title by which disciples and others addressed Yeshua during his earthly ministry, over twice as many times as any other title.
 In this personal usage kurios would be the equivalent of the Heb. adōn ("lord, master").
 For more information on kurios see the note on John 1:23.